dariandm/LaTeX/README.md

 ![overleaf](./OverleafSampleManual/Figures/OverleafCompiled.png "Overleaf")
 5. manual.tex is the main entry point in the project.
 6. manIntroduction.tex is the introduction chapter.
 7. To add a new chapter save manIntroduction.tex to a new file, say manClassDiagrams.tex.
-(In overleaf you add manClassDiagrams.tex firs and then copy/paste the contents of introduction.tex).
+(In overleaf you add manClassDiagrams.tex first and then copy/paste the contents of introduction.tex).
+Comment out the figure and any text that's not relevant to this new chapter.
 8. In manual.tex add manClassDiagrams.tex to \includeonly{}
 and \include{}.
 <pre><code>